lglongman/cuhk_robocon_scoreboard_2025/README.md

 - **R2 + CROSS**: Undo a 3-point shot
 - **R2 + CIRCLE**: Undo a 7-point shot (Dunkshot)

-# Others
+# Notes
+- A 5s ready countdown will occur before the gameclock starts in Game/ Final mode
-A long beep sound will be played when 8s is over for advance Change the time in the textbox at the bottom
+- A long beep sound will be played when
+    - 8s advance time is over (change the time in the textbox at the bottom)
+    - Shot clock ends (20s)
+    - Game clock ends (120s/ 160s)